y-samy/programming-1-final-project/README.md

 ## Project Details

-**Instructions & Givens**
-- All database files will be given and guaranteed to be valid.

-**Technical Details**
+### Givens & Expectations
+Extra additions and clarifications to the provided project instructions & requirements.

+**This program expects**:
+- being run on a single thread - uses non-re-entrant functions, provides no measures against data-races
+- being compiled for a Unix(-like) or Windows environment
+- being run from a VT100 compatible terminal emulator
+- only one instance/ process of itself running from per directory
+- all files are present in the same directory as the executable file
+- all files are accessible to the user or process with no external locks (advisory or not) on the file
+- all files' contents are valid and contain no conflicting or nonsensical information

+**The user expects**
+- being able to undo any previous action *or* return to a previous menu with keyboard shortcuts for either
-- All user input will be validated as it is being typed, and verified after it is entered.
+- input being validated as it is being typed, and verified after it is entered
+- only one reservation per room
+- the program picks the first available room for the user based on the inputted criteria as per the instructions
+- the program will write all the data to the files as it exits

 ## Contributors
 [David Michael](https://github.com/davidyassa)